22 Examples of Customer Retention Strategies That Actually Work

 22. Use gamification and referral programs.

-Offering your pre-existing loyal customers incentives to bring in more is a win-win situation for both your company and their experience.
+Offering your existing and loyal customers incentives to refer their network to your business is a win-win situation for both your company and their experience.
+It also acts as a central tenant for your customer referral program.

 Customer Retention Strategy Example: MeUndies